zecure/alarm-server/README.md

 So in case intruders get access to one of the alarm systems, they can not remove their traces.
 Additionally the application notifies administrators by e-mail that a file was received.
 It also keeps audit logs.

-Later on the application will be extended to allow for easy browsing of the captured images or other files.
+Later on the application will be extended to allow for easy browsing of the captured images.

 ## Installation
+You need [Composer](https://getcomposer.org/) to install the application.

     composer install
     ./bin/console doctrine:database:create